Email FacebookTwitterMenu burgerClose thin

 What Is an Immediate Annuity?

 If the annuity is qualified, you can use funds from a pre-tax account to buy the annuity without paying taxes.
-You will then pay income taxes on the annuity’s payments.
+You then pay income taxes on the annuity’s payments.
 If the annuity is non-qualified, you buy the annuity with after-tax money and then pay taxes only on the annuity’s returns.
-You can still use funds from a pre-tax portfolio to buy this annuity, but you will have to treat those funds as a taxed withdrawal.

 What Is a Deferred Annuity?

-You can purchase a deferred annuity with either a lump-sum payment or with investments over time.
+You can purchase a deferred annuity with either a lump-sum payment or through investments made over time.
 For example, say you spend $20,000 to purchase a deferred annuity that begins repayment in 20 years.
-You can either invest $20,000 up front or you can invest $1,000 annually until repayment.
-A deferred annuity can have a fixed date when it begins repayment, or its repayment date can be open-ended based on when you choose to begin collecting.
+You can either invest $20,000 upfront, or you can invest $1,000 annually until repayment.

-Pros and Cons of Immediate vs. Deferred Annuities?
+Pros and Cons of Immediate vs. Deferred Annuities

 A senior consulting a financial advisor about the benefits and drawbacks of annuities.